Man struggling to read because of cataracts

 • What activities will be affected while I recover from surgery?

 Although the condition is typically associated with older patients, people of any age can develop cataracts.
-Dr. Veena Rao, a CEENTA cataract surgeon at our Matthews and Monroe offices, elaborate on patient candidacy.
+Dr. Veena Rao, a CEENTA cataract surgeon at our Matthews and Monroe offices, elaborates on patient candidacy.
 "Many of my patients think they don't see as well anymore because they are "just getting older" - but that's not always the case.
 Many times, we develop cataracts as we get older and cataract surgery can really improve people's vision and quality of life.
 It's a good idea to get an eye exam to see what might be possible."

 What are my cataract surgery options?